callanalexander/call-collector/README.md

 The pipeline can be used with the outputs of any birdsong detection/SED model (e.g. BirdNET or Perch), all it requires is short .wav file snippets to work.
 However in this case we demonstrate it with a simple binary classifier to show how the process can also be used to identify false-positives and also facilitate semi-supervised learning.

-Please note we are currently updating the repo and some functionality may be limited, full code and test files will be available upon publication
+Please note this is a draft version of the repository which we are currently updating with a full tutorial and test data.
+Primary code is currently available but full code and test files will be available upon publication